 Then take time to share other stories of your real-life Marvel.

 (Sorry, Dad.
-The story of you splitting your pants in class will probably make the list.)
+The story of your splitting your pants in class will probably make the list.)

 Grieving takes time.
 Sadly, the world doesn’t always appreciate how long…

-But find some friends and family who get it!
+But find friends and family who get it!

 And if all else fails, find a furry friend.
-Studies show more and more how helpful those animals are when we’re grieving.
+Studies increasingly show how helpful these animals are when we’re grieving.

 - Just petting them helps us emotionally and mentally.

 - And they’re always looking for an excuse to take a walk.
 (One of those things you need!)

 So don’t be afraid to grab the phone—or a leash.
 You don’t have to do this alone.